tudelft3d/Solar3Dcity/README.md

 ### (Optional:) Compute the TOFs to optimise the estimations

 In case you have a large dataset (>1000 buildings), it is advised that first you compute the tilt-orientation factors.
-Then the software samples and interpolates the value of the yearly irradiance directly from this precomputed dataset.
+Then the software samples and interpolates the value of the yearly irradiation directly from this precomputed dataset.
 This is done with the `TOF.py` script.

 ```
 python TOF.py -lat 52.01 -lon 4.36 -s 5